Headaches and Migraines

 Age-related causes of headache and migraine

 Children: infection, stress, migraine, meningitis.
-Headache in children which is present first thing in the morning or which wakes a child at night.
+Headaches in children which is present first thing in the morning or which wakes a child at night.

 Adults and people in middle age: migraine, cluster headache, tension headache, neck vertebrae related/cervical dysfunction, combination headache (typically a tension migraine with characteristics of both tension headache and migraine)